holidayextras/WorkerJS/README.md

 }, function(instance) {
   // This is the 'Gateway', it allows interaction with the Worker.
   // Functions defined in the Worker become properties of the 'instance' object.
+  // This function will only be invoked once.
+  // Invoking a function on the 'instance' object will call the function on the Worker.
+  // If the workerCount in the options is greater than 1, invoking a function on the
+  // 'instance' will call the function on every Worker - if there is a callback to
+  // the function it will only be invoked once, and only when EVERY worker's function
+  // has invoked it's callback.
+}, {
+  // Options.
+This parameter isn't required, if omitted the workerCount defaults to 1.
+  workerCount: 1
 });
 ```